HoudiniGraphql/houdini/README.md

 ### Updating a record field

-When a mutation is responsible for updating a small number of fields on a single entity, houdini should take care of the details for you as long as you request the updated data alongside the record's id.
+When a mutation is responsible for updating fields of entities, houdini should take care of the details for you as long as you request the updated data alongside the record's id.
 Take for example, an `TodoItemRow` component: